DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I kept studying and researching about the DOM.
 I learned about new event handlers, the phases of the events and about the difference between the different methods applicable.
 I finally feel like I'm getting a grasp on this stuff!

 **Thoughts:** I decided to refactor the code for the Memory Game app in order to put into practice the new knowledges.
 In particular, I want to build the HTML necessary using Vanilla JS.
 I'm not in a rush, but I wanna deliver a fine project this time.

+### Day 41: 2018 March 12, Monday

+**Today's Progress**: I went on with the Memory Game project and planned a couple of alternatives to the my old code.
+I also practiced some new methods for the DOM interaction.
+Finally, I started refactoring (for real) my portfolio page.

+**Thoughts:** I should take a break from the courses and dedicate a few hours to practice only.
+So much info, so much theory.
+It's due, but clearly not enough.